KeaganBenson/DSC180Flock/README.md

 * **clear** - empties the data folders raw, temp, and out
 * **all** - complete cycle of ETL, data preparation (cleaning, feature engineering), training, and prediction.
 Equivalent of "python run.py data features model".
 * **test-data**: all subsequent arguments will be using only the test-data folder, not the data folder.
 * **test** - complete cycle but only on the "test data".
-Equivalent of "python run.py test-data clear data feature model"
+Equivalent of "python run.py test-data clear feature model"